justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 ```

 The tree diagrams of derived functions are one way Dyalog APL renders the bonding of primitives in what it calls trains.
-Those tree diagrams and structural formulas are helpful for visualizing how the molecule's parts contribute to the whole which will interact with its surroundings (arguments or chemical entities, respectively).
+Those tree diagrams and structural formulas are helpful for visualizing how the molecule's parts contribute to the whole which will interact with their surroundings (arguments or chemical entities, respectively).

+## Example Time

 Let's look at an example.
 Let's say you want to put a comma between each item in a sequence.